abhnvkmr/abhnvkmr.github.io/_posts/haiku/2015-09-14-strolling-the-beach.md

 ---
 title: 'Strolling the beach'
-layout: post
+layout: haiku
 comments: true
 share: true
 categories: haiku
 ---
 Strolling the beach I
 see the kraken in the sea,
 I wish she'd call me.